Security Deposit Calculator

 How It Works

 The Security Deposit Calculator helps you determine the total upfront costs you'll need to pay when moving into a rental property, including security deposits, pet deposits, parking fees, and last month's rent.
 Understanding these move-in costs is crucial for budgeting and ensuring you have enough cash on hand before signing a lease.
+State laws regulate maximum deposit amounts (typically one to two months rent), required return timelines (usually 14-30 days after move-out), and itemization requirements for any deductions.
+Failing to document the unit condition at move-in with timestamped photos is the number one reason tenants lose security deposit disputes.

 The Formula